saschaorth/linux-server-configuration-udacity/README.md

 ## Update all currently installed packages

-- Upgrade package indexes with: `sudo apt-get update`
+- Run updates with: `sudo apt-get update && sudo apt-get dist-upgrade`
-- Upgrade all installed packages with `sudo apt-get upgrade`

 ## Change the SSH port from 22 to 2200